On the treatment of thermal effects in the equation of state on neutron star merger remnants: Temperature definition: tabulated vs hybrid EOSs

 As discussed in detail in Appendix C of Ref.~\cite{DePietri2020}, thermodynamical consistency allows one to define an approximation to the temperature of the system from the expression,

 in hybrid EOS models.
 In this expression the thermal index is given by,

+In some ideal situations, like the ideal gas or non-interacting degenerate matter, $\Gamma_\text{th}$ is a constant, independent of density or temperature.
+In particular, for an ideal gas, one has $P_0=0$ and

+One also obtains the same result by employing the thermodynamically consistent prescription of Eq.~\eqref{eq:hyb_pressure} and Eq.~\eqref{eq:thermal_temperature}.

+In a tabulated EOS, however, the thermal pressure incorporates interaction effects, clustering and other correlations.
+As a consequence, it is not necessarily a simple function of density and temperature.
+We compare the thermal pressure from the analytical formulation with that from the tabulated EOS at a given temperature $T$ and electron fraction $Y_e$ in Fig.~\ref{fig:pthermal}.
+We pick the value $Y_e\simeq 0.065$ for this comparison.
+This is the average value of $Y_e$ in and around the remnant along the equatorial plane $20\,\rm ms$ after merger (when the remnant begins to relax resulting in a more circular surface of the bulk).
+We choose a temperature of $T = 10\,\rm MeV$, close to the average temperature during the evolution as discussed in the context of Fig.~\ref{fig:bulktemp}.

+Figure~\ref{fig:pthermal} shows the thermal pressure $P_{\rm th}$ as a function of $\rho$ for each EOS model (colored lines) and for the definition in Eq.~\eqref{eq:pth_hybrid} (dashed gray line).
+At low densities, the tabulated EOSs thermal pressure remains is constant, with no distinction among the EOSs.
+The thermal pressure at low temperatures is dominated by photons, and it is strongly temperature dependent but density independent.
+At larger densities and all the way up to $\approx 10^{13}\, \rm g/cm^3$, all the tabulated approaches agree.
+Moreover, between $10^{12}\, \rm g/cm^3$ and $10^{13}\, \rm g/cm^3$, the tabulated approaches resemble the ideal gas behaviour of Eq.~\eqref{eq:pth_hybrid}, shown with a dashed grey line.
+The ideal gas and the tabulated EOS diverge significantly at densities above saturation, $\approx 10^{14}\, \rm g/cm^3$.

+In this high-density region, in fact, every EOS predicts a somewhat different thermal pressure.
+The {\tt DD2} EOS appears to be the closest to the hybrid behaviour.
+At high densities, it deviates from Eq.~\eqref{eq:pth_hybrid} by providing a somewhat smaller thermal pressure with a very similar density dependence.
+This may explain why the {\tt DD2} case consistently shows the smallest differences between tabulated and hybrid approaches in the results shown across this paper.
+In contrast, all the other EOS predict thermal pressures at large densities that are substantially larger and with a steeper density dependence than the hybrid approach.
+EOS-dependent effects associated to degeneracy, nuclear interactions and correlations such as clustering dominate the thermal behaviour of matter in this region~\cite{carbone2019,Rivieccio:2025zcw}.

-For non-interacting and single-component matter, $\Gamma_\text{th}$ is a density-and-temperature-independent constant.
-This constant, however, can acquire both a density and a temperature dependence in the multicomponent case or whenever interactions among particles are considered.
-The latter may be particularly relevant at high densities.
-We now analyze whether Eq.~(\ref{eq:thermal_temperature}) provides a good estimate of the actual temperature of the system in two different physical limits, the ideal classical gas and the degenerate gas.
-To this end, we employ numerical simulations that compute $T_\text{th}$ for pure neutron matter and compare them to the analytical expressions we obtain in these limiting case.
+In a numerical simulation, the differences in thermal behaviour arise from at least 3 different sources.
+First, an explicit EOS table propagation has a different thermal behaviour, as indicated in Fig.~\ref{fig:pthermal}.
+Second, these differences propagate over time, providing different histories and hence different simulation outcomes, as discussed earlier in this paper.
+Third, the local temperature is well defined in the EOS approach, whereas in a hybrid model one relies on Eq.~\eqref{eq:thermal_temperature} to extract a "local temperature" $T_\text{th}$ for fluid elements.
+We now analyze whether this approach in the hybrid setting provides a good estimate of the actual temperature of the system in two different physical limits, the ideal classical gas and the degenerate gas.
+To this end, we employ microphysics simulations that compute $T_\text{th}$ for pure neutron matter and compare them to the analytical expressions we obtain in limiting cases.